 Humor is an incredible motivator for sharing because of the desire many people have to make others laugh, and can be used to make some possibly questionable content more acceptable (girl’s workout example).
 Most of the instances where I come across something I feel compelled to share is because I thought the content was hilarious and believe my friends would enjoy it too.
 With regards to creating a comical campaign for a product or company, you will rarely see popular content that is solely focused on being funny.
 What I mean is, you can’t draw too much attention to the fact that you’re trying to be funny.
 We’ve all been in the company of a friend or acquaintance that is just trying too hard to make others laugh and everything they say or do ends up feeling forced more than anything else.
 So, how do you avoid that unnatural feeling?
 The answer to that question at least partially falls under the “alchemy” of original content.
 But to be sure, you can’t expect your body wash video to become wildly popular just by having funny things to say or counting on visual jokes.
 Instead, the combination of a beautifully seamless shot with silly imagery, witty dialogue and an actor that has an aura of confidence is what was required to propel Old Spice to the apex of advertising (here is a reminder if you forgot).
 Although, Hercules has another approach to letting the audience know he’s disappointed.

 Shocking your audience is a bit more difficult, but can yield similar results to humor.
 It’s not all about car wrecks, fails and broken bones even though these are popular.
 You want your audience to ask themselves, “how did they do that” or “I can’t believe they did that,” rather than showing gore and other visually disturbing images.
 There are a few pertinent questions you need to ask yourself before you begin creating this type of content.
 Who is your audience and what might be perceived as shocking?
 What norms can I and should I attempt to break?
 Where is the line between offensive and shocking with regards to your material?
 The greatest sin of this type of content is to go too far.
+Once you figure this out, you can start using AI writes tools like Copymatic to start creating tons of content.

 What to take note of: How to Piss in Public is a wonderful example of using silly humor and a common dilemma.
 Here, the success can be attributed not just to the farcical circumstances, but to the seemingly well thought out and legitimate tactics that feel like serious advice.
 I ended up watching this several times as I showed it to a few different groups of friends, and needless to say, “a pisser doesn’t pontificate” was repeated for quite some time afterwards.
 Witty, absurd and sometimes honest advice made this a hit for Vans and the OfftheWall.tv crew.